-She represented American on the global stage and became the country's most beloved dancer despite having faced discrimination.
+She represented American on the global stage and became the country's most beloved dancer in spite of rampant discrimination.

 Maria Tallchief’s talent and persistence allowed her to conquer stereotypes both at home and abroad and become a record-breaking dance star and America’s very first prima ballerina.